What can parents do to help stop sibling rivalry?

-“That isn’t worth getting mad about, honey.”
+- “That isn’t worth getting mad about, honey.”

-“Are you really sad just because the baby colored that tiny bit on your picture?”
+- “Are you really sad just because the baby colored that tiny bit on your picture?”

-“You don’t need to be jealous, you had a turn yesterday.”
+- “You don’t need to be jealous; you had a turn yesterday.”

 They can’t control how they feel, but they can control how they act.
-The emotion isn’t the issue—how they deal with that emotion is.
+The emotion isn’t the issue—how kids deal with that emotion is.

 Now, I try to empathize with how they feel and help them handle it in a better way.
 Here are some examples:

-“I know that you’re mad that your sister took your toy.
+- “I know that you’re mad that your sister took your toy.
 That would make me mad too.
 Do you think you can talk to her about it instead of screaming at her?”

-“I’m sorry that the baby colored on your picture.
+- “I’m sorry that the baby colored on your picture.
 I guess it was pretty special to you.
-Would you like to me to make another one with you?’
+Would you like me to make another one with you?’

-“I know you’re feeling a little jealous.
-I sometimes get jealous when I want to do something and someone else gets to instead.
+- “I know you’re feeling a little jealous.
+I sometimes get jealous when I want to do something, and someone else gets to instead.
 But then I’m extra happy when I get a turn!”

 When we tell our kids how they should feel, they learn not to trust their own emotions.
 We should try to understand their emotions and coach them on how to deal with them in a healthy way.

 6. Forcing them to share

-One child picks up a toy and a second later, her sister decides she wants to play with that particular toy too.
+One child picks up a toy, and a second later, her sister decides she wants to play with that particular toy too.

 My go-to reaction was generally: “You guys need to learn to share!
-If you don’t, I’ll take it away and neither of you will get it.”
+If you don’t, I’ll take it away, and neither of you will get it.”

 OR (slightly better, I think)